amenzwa/amenzwa.github.io/motorsport/adjust.md

 - Responsiveness problem—the car does not respond quickly to acceleration commands
 - Stability problem—the car does not track straight line

 Here, I present ways to identify car handling problems that may arise during each phase of driving, symptoms first, then potential remedies listed in the order from more likely to less likely.
+If the car you are driving does not have a particular set-up parameter, ignore it.
 When setting up an unfamiliar car, always establish the baseline lap time in the factory set-up.
 Adjust one set-up parameter in one direction, and test drive.
 Patience and discipline matter.
 And let the lap time, tyre temperatures, handling comfort, and resource longevity be your guides.

 # FULL THROTTLE